 President Muhammad Daud of Afghanistan arrived in India on Monday (10 March) to begin a four-day state visit.

-President Muhammad Daud of Afghanistan arrived in India on Monday (10 March) to begin a four-day state visit.
+Background: President Muhammad Daud of Afghanistan arrived in India on Monday (10 March) to begin a four-day state visit.
 While there he was expected to ask India for more support in the current dispute between his country and its neighbour, Pakistan.

 He was greeted by President Fakhruddin Ali Ahmed and Prime Minister Indira Gandhi and wasted no time in getting down to business.
 He met President Ahmed for discussions a short time after his arrival and later in the day had two hours of private talks with Mrs. Gandhi.